-This course will enable the student to make rapid, accurate, and thoughtful use of a customized reference file, as well as laboratory and field notes to respond to questions about the classification, anatomy and ecology of members of the order Cetacea and of the Sirenian genus Trichechus (manatee).
-Topics include discussion of the people and places that have been involved in the studies.
-The course will consist of lectures supported by audiovisual materials and practical exercises in the laboratory of the stranding network (Mobile) and on vessel-based and land-based platforms.
-Rather than being reading, writing, or memory intensive, the activities of the student will be more nearly project-intensive, with emphasis on construction of a reference file and organization of records of the laboratory, and field observations.
+The goal of this course is to enable the student to make rapid, accurate and thoughtful use of a customized reference file and laboratory and field notes to respond to questions about the classification, anatomy and ecology of members of the order Cetacea and of the Sirenian genus Trichechus (manatee).
+The course will consist of lectures supported by audiovisual materials and practical exercises in the lab and on vessel-based and land-based platforms.
+Rather than being reading, writing, or memory intensive, the activities of the student will be more project-intensive, with emphasis on construction of a reference file and organization of records of the lab and field observations.

-Prerequisite - successful completion of one course in organismal biology, i.e. zoology, vertebrate zoology, invertebrate zoology, embryology, human biology, entomology, parasitology, or one year's experience with a stranding network.
+Prerequisites - successful completion of one course in organismal biology, such as zoology, vertebrate zoology, invertebrate zoology, embryology, human biology, entomology, parasitology.
+One year's experience with a stranding network would fulfill the prerequisite requirement also.